ariaieboy/pg-backup-s3/README.md

 You can specify an alternate endpoint by setting `S3_ENDPOINT` environment variable like `protocol://endpoint`

 **Note:** S3 Compitable Storage Provider requires `S3_ENDPOINT` environment variable

+## Automatic Cleanup

+You can remove old backups by setting the `REMOVE_BEFORE` environment for example if you pass 30 it will remove files older than 30 days old.

 ### Encryption